tonysla/web-scraping-with-cheerio.js/README.md

 ## Installation
 First install node.js which comes with npm installed.

-Go to **nodejs.org**, click ‘install’, and run through the install process.
+* Go to **nodejs.org**, click ‘install’, and run through the install process.
+* From your `terminal - cmd` in the folder directory shown above, install the following:

+	npm install request
+	npm install fs
+	npm install json2csv
+	npm install cheerio

 **Test installation** of node.js & npm